It’s hard to imagine ordering anything low-carb at a restaurant with the words “fried chicken” in its name, but we’re here to show you it can be done!

 #2.
 Stick with grilled chicken

-Let’s be honest here.
-The side dishes at KFC are the stuff that nutritionist’s nightmares are made out of.
+The side dishes at KFC are not nutritious and high in carbs.
 You shouldn’t eat them even if you’re not on the ketogenic diet!
-We’re looking at you, pot pie, biscuits, and macaroni and cheese.
+We’re looking at pot pie, biscuits, and macaroni and cheese.

 Because of this, you’ll want to stick with grilled chicken and not much else.
 This might be tricky as most of the options on their menu state that the chicken is crispy, which is another word for breaded and fried.
 Always ask ahead of time if you can get your sandwich or bucket of chicken grilled to avoid the breading.